BeadList/chained-preprocessors/README.md

 You can normalize helpers - pass context as this to helper functions, as well not passing template specific arguments.
 For that you can use `normalizeHelpers` options along with `helpers` object of functions.
 Template specific arguments then can be accessed via `this.arguments`.
-Also for template engines which do not support helpers, functions will be just flatten to the context object.

 ```js
 {